siemens/gencmpclient/README.md

 assuming the proxy is needed and sufficient to reach the external Insta CA or
 ```
-make test_CmpWsRa
+make test_SimpleLra
 ```
-assuming a local CmpWsRa instance is running and forwards requests to the Siemens Product PKI (PPKI) Playground server.
+assuming a local SimpleLra instance is running and forwards requests to the Siemens Product PKI (PPKI) Playground server.

 ## Using the library in own applications